MCDReforged/MCDReforged/docs/source/quick_start/install.rst

     * ``pipx inject mcdreforged <package_name>``, e.g. ``pipx inject mcdreforged requests``
     * or ``pipx inject mcdreforged -r requirements.txt``

-    More conveniently, use the :ref:`\!!MCDR plg command <command/mcdr:Plugin management>` to install plugins with their dependencies
+    More conveniently, you can use the :ref:`\!!MCDR plg command <command/mcdr:Plugin management>` to install plugins with their dependencies

 Using virtual environment